Bembem11/Capstone-Project-Stroke-Prediction/README.md

 | SVC | *0.78* |
 | LogisticRegression | *0.74* |

-*Top Performer:* The XGBClassifier achieved the highest accuracy at *93%, closely followed by the RandomForestClassifier at **92%*.
-These models demonstrate strong predictive capability and are highly suited for this diagnostic classification task.
+*Top Performer:* **XGBoost** produces the best overall accuracy at 93%, but accuracy alone can be misleading on imbalanced data. **The GradientBoostingClassifier**, with a recall (sensitivity) of 0.32 for the positive class, detects a larger share of true positives.
+This trade-off suggests XGBoost is better at overall correctness, while GradientBoosting is relatively better at identifying the minority/positive cases.

+### Hyperparameter Tuning
+To further improve performance, hyperparameter tuning was applied to the Gradient Boosting model.
+Parameters optimized included:

+* Learning rate
+* Number of estimators
+* Maximum tree depth
+These adjustments improved the model’s ability to capture complex patterns in the data.

+### Model Evaluation
+Several metrics were used to evaluate the models:

+* Accuracy
+* Cross-validation score
+* ROC-AUC score
+* Confusion matrix
+  In medical prediction problems, ROC-AUC is especially important because it measures how well the model distinguishes between positive and negative cases.

+image!!!!
+ROC curve

+ ##  Confusion Matrix & The Accuracy Paradox

+While the XGBClassifier achieved an impressive overall accuracy of *93.0%*, evaluating the confusion matrix reveals the critical impact of dataset class imbalance on minority-class prediction.

+* *Key Insight:* The performance of the classification model was evaluated using a confusion matrix.
+The model correctly classified 945 true negatives and 5 true positives, while 27 false positives and 45 false negatives were observed.
+The overall accuracy of the model was 93.0%.
+However, despite the high accuracy, the model demonstrated low sensitivity (10.0%), indicating that it failed to correctly identify a large proportion of positive cases.
+The precision of the model was 15.6%, suggesting that many of the predicted positive cases were incorrect.
+In contrast, the specificity was high (97.2%), indicating that the model was effective in identifying negative cases.
+These results suggest that although the model performs well in recognizing negative instances, it has limited ability to detect positive cases, likely due to class imbalance in the dataset.

+image!!! confusion matrix

  ## Key Findings & Feature Importance
  To make the model interpretable for healthcare professionals, feature importance was extracted.
 The analysis revealed that demographic and metabolic factors are the strongest predictors of stroke risk.

-Top 3 Stroke Indicators:
+* Top 3 Stroke Indicators:

-* *BMI (0.291)**: Body Mass Index emerged as the most significant predictor in the dataset.
+* *Age (0.6169)**: Age emerged as the most significant predictor in the dataset contributing over 60% of the model's decision making.

-* *Age (0.219)**: Advancing age is the second most critical risk factor.
+* *Smoking Status (0.16)**: Smoking Status is the second most critical risk factor.

-* *Average Glucose Level (0.211)**: Blood sugar levels strongly correlate with stroke likelihood.
+* *Work Type(0.138)**: Work Type strongly correlate with stroke likelihood.

-*Secondary Factors*: Smoking status (0.078), Residence type (0.054), and Work type (0.043) also contributed to the model, while baseline conditions like existing heart disease (0.026) and hypertension (0.031) had a surprisingly lower relative weight in this specific dataset's tree-based splits.
+*Secondary Factors*: Average Glucose Level (0.024), Body Mass Index (0.017), and Ever Married (0.012) also contributed to the model, while baseline conditions like existing heart disease (0.006) and hypertension (0.003) had a surprisingly lower relative weight in this specific dataset's tree-based splits.

+image !!! feature importance

 ## Early Prevention Strategies
 By identifying **BMI**, **Age**, and **Glucose Levels** as the primary drivers, this model can be integrated into early-warning health systems and faster decision-making.